 You need something to sit on while taking off those muddy boots.
 If it’s built-in and hinged for inside storage (think soccer balls, ice skates), so much the better.
 But a less-expensive option is to gussy up an old blanket chest or old camp trunk with fresh paint.
 Find one on eBay or in a thrift store or flea market and you’re good to go.

 Be as generous with coat hooks as wall space allows, but don’t let things get out of hand.
 Stash anything not currently in season or in use in the nearest closet.
-If you need more space for hats, bike helmets, and items only the grown-ups need access to, add a shelf.
+If you need more entryway storage space for hats, bike helmets, and items only the grown-ups need access to, add a shelf.
 A continuous shelf running around the room just a foot or two short of the ceiling makes use of vertical space and keeps less frequently used items out of the way.

 Another must: a spot for umbrellas in a corner near the door.
-Buy a pretty one, or repurpose a tall wire wastebasket.
+Buy a pretty one or repurpose a tall wire wastebasket.

-9. Table or console
+#9 Table or Console

-10. Lockers or cubbies
+#10 Lockers or Cubbies

 A wall mirror for last-minute hair check and tie-straightening is vital.
 Bonus: It reflects additional light into the room.